mem0ai/mem0/README.md

 embedchain is a framework to easily create LLM powered bots over any dataset.

-It abstracts the enitre process of loading dataset, chunking it, creating embeddings and then storing in vector database.
+It abstracts the entire process of loading a dataset, chunking it, creating embeddings and then storing in a vector database.

 You can add a single or multiple dataset using `.add` and `.add_local` function and then use `.query` function to find an answer from the added datasets.